DFE-Digital/teacher-success/app/views/content/prepare-for-training/prepare-for-your-first-school-placement.md

 * what the timings of the school day are and when you're expected to arrive (this will likely be before the official start of the school day)
 * what the dress code is

 You should check the distance to your placement school and if there's parking available, if you're travelling by car.
-You can talk to your provider about if there's any financial support available for travel.
+You can talk to your provider about whether there's any financial support available for travel.

 If your circumstances change, for example, if you move, you should make sure to update your provider as soon as possible.